-The robot has a camera at the manipulation arm to detect the hazmat tags as shown in figure 9.
-In this year, our success is to detect the hazmat tags using the image processing method in figure 10.
+The robot has a camera at the manipulation arm to detect the hazmat tags as shown in figure 12.
+We have our own software to detect the hazmat tags using the image processing method [4].
 All 12 tags are used in the competition.
-Our model for recognizing the hazmat tags is shown in figure 11.
-The results of the model can be confirmed in figure 12.
+Our model for recognizing the hazmat tags is shown in figure 13.
+The results of the model can be confirmed in figure 14.